mukulkhanna/BF2NormalNet/README.md

 ### Prediction

-After training your model and saving it to MODEL.pth, you can easily test the output masks on your images via the CLI.
+After training your model, you can easily test the output normal maps on your test images using the checkpoints through the following command.

-To predict a single image and save it:

-`python predict.py -i image.jpg -o output.jpg`

-To predict a multiple images and show them without saving them:

-`python predict.py -i image1.jpg image2.jpg --viz --no-save`

 ```shell script
 > python predict.py -h